JVAAS/jvaas-html/README.md

-Persephone Unframework DSL will allow you to either automatically include that CSS / JS / IMG files as normal HTML elements `<link rel="stylesheet" href="...">` or give you the option to automatically inline it directly in the HTML output.
+Persephone Unframework DSL will allow you to either automatically include that CSS / JS / IMG files as normal HTML elements `<link rel="stylesheet" href="...">` or give you the option to automatically inline embed it directly in the HTML output.

 This gives you the option to optimise for speed or html size.
 Embedding all the CSS and JS directly in a landing page means your page renders instantly